parthasdey2304/expressapp-generator/README.md

 ```

 # Usage
-+ Create a directory where you want to store the express application.
 + Type **express** and see the script do all the magic for you...
 ```
 express
 ```

 # Uninstalling
-+ Locate to the directory with the github-upload-script
++ Locate to the directory with the expressapp-generator
 + Make the **remove.sh** file executable..
 ```
 chmod +x remove.sh